teiyah/teiyah/README.md

 - 👋 Hey!
 I’m @teiyah
 - 👀 I’m interested in developing apps and websites
-- 🌱 Currently learning JavaScript
+- 🌱 Currently taking online courses in Software Development
 - 📫 I can be reached via email @ teiyah.designer@gmail.com
 - 🥂 Would love to collaborate on your projects and help out!
 - 💬 Feedback appreciated greatly